-Now that I have a GN registration, what is CRNPEI’s role?
+Now that I have a GN registration, what is CRNMPEI’s role?

-CRNPEI is the regulatory body for RNs, NPs, GNs and GNPs in PEI, regulating practice in the best interest of the public.
-CRNPEI sets practice and ethical standards to enhance the quality of practice of its members.
-CRNPEI is not involved in the employer employee relationship, such as contract issues, staffing issues or employment issues.
+CRNMPEI is the regulatory body for RNs, NPs, GNs and GNPs in PEI, regulating practice in the best interest of the public.
+CRNMPEI sets practice and ethical standards to enhance the quality of practice of its members.
+CRNMPEI is not involved in the employer employee relationship, such as contract issues, staffing issues or employment issues.

 Can I work independently in my practice as a GN?